LangzeL/GD/Group Document.md

 **Website Structure - Content Ver 2.0 (Design on Week 4 ):**

-Content page's UML has been added to the Github repository under folder diagram. ([Uml.pdf](Diagram\Uml.pdf))
+The content page's UML has been added to the GitHub repository under the folder diagram. ([Uml.pdf](Diagram\Uml.pdf))

-Use case has been added to the Github repository under folder diagram ([use case digram.pdf](Diagram\use case digram.pdf))
+The use case has been added to the GitHub repository under the folder diagram ([use case digram.pdf](Diagram\use case digram.pdf))

-We decide content page show contain the following elements:
+We decided that the content page should contain the following elements:

-Home Page -> Including Nav bar that can directly link to other section -> Drop down menu on Nav bar that link to subsection of sections
+Home Page -> Including Nav bar that can directly link to other section -> Drop down menu on Nav bar that link to a subsection of sections

-- Login portal to login page to let user access user/ admin's dashboard
+- Login portal to the login page to let the user access user/ admin's dashboard
-- Search function to search keyword on website (similar to ctrl+f)
+- Search function to search keywords on website (similar to ctrl+f)

-- Main content including news and activities and incoming event will be display in picture mode user will be able to click the picture and link to that specific page
+- Main content, including news and activities and incoming events, will be displayed in picture mode.
+The user will be able to click the picture and link to that specific page
-- under main content there will be a section showing "Sponser" where it shows who are currently supporting LongBeach Place and nav link to there home page
+- Under main content, there will be a section showing "Sponsor," where it shows who is currently supporting LongBeach Place and nav link to their home page
-- Contact us section will include subscribe news letter button, social media link
+- Contact us section will include subscribing newsletter button, social media link

-Nav bar contains :
+The Nav bar contains :

 - About Us
 - Activities